diogoaurelio/schedoscopeWiki/Storage-Formats.md

 ## Using custom INPUT OUTPUT

-If, for example, you are using older/newer Hive versions, whose storage format was not contemplated in Schedoscope in a case class, you still have an additional alternative, namely with InOutputFormat case class.
+If, for example, one is using older/newer Hive versions whose storage format was not contemplated in Schedoscope base case class, there is still one additional alternative, namely with InOutputFormat case class:

     case class InOutputFormat(input: String, output: String, serDe: Option[String] = None)